 Wearing headdresses, blackface, kimonos, and other clothing, symbols and facets of other cultures as costumes is a form of cultural appropriation since these styles often have significance in other cultures and are worn for specific occasions (or, in the case of blackface, are just plain wrong).
 (Try these ideas instead.)

 Trends like cornrows and wearing chopsticks as hair accessories “borrow” from black and Asian cultures, the latter being inappropriate and inaccurate.
-(Chopsticks are for eating, and putting them in your hair is like doing the same thing with a fork.)

 Many people will refer to an animal, thing, or even another person as their “spirit animal.”
 Spirit animals are actually meaningful ideas with roots in Native American cultures.